cogstat/cogstat_user_documentation/Handling-output.md

 Enable `Results > Text is editable`, and modify the text to add comments to the results.

 ## Save output
-The output can be saved as html files.
-(New in v2.4) Results are saved in html format; previous versions saved the results in pdf format.

-`Results > Save results` or `Results > Save results as` saves the current content of the output.
-It overwrites the file with the same name.
+The output can be saved as html files. `Results > Save results` or `Results > Save results as` saves the current content of the output.

+If you need other format than html, you may use various applications to convert the results:
+* For example, open the html page in a browser and save/print it to pdf format.
+* Or you can open it with your preferred Word processor (such as Microsoft Word, Google Doc, LibreOffice Writer, etc.) and save or export it in any format your editor supports.